Resources¶

 tags |

-Optional list of tags |
+Optional list of tags (each element must be a non-empty string) |

 depends_on |